matomo-org/developer-documentation/docs/2.x/tracking-javascript-guide.md

 This function can be used to get the custom variable name and value.
 By default, it will only work for custom variables that were set during the same page load.

 Note: it is possible to configure Piwik so that `getCustomVariable` will also return the name and value of a custom variable of scope "visit", even when it was set in a previous pageview in the same visit.
-To enable this behavior, call the Javascript function `storeCustomVariablesInCookie` before the call to `trackPageView`.
+To enable this behavior, call the JavaScript function `storeCustomVariablesInCookie` before the call to `trackPageView`.
 This will enable the storage of Custom Variables of scope "visit" in a first party cookie.
 The custom variables cookie will be valid for the duration of the visit (30 minutes after the last action).
 You can then retrieve the custom variable names and values using `getCustomVariable`.
 If there is no custom variable in the requested index, it will return false.

 ```javascript
 _paq.push([ function() {